Patriots’ Rob Gronkowski suspended one game for late hit to head

 "Your actions were not incidental, could have been avoided and placed the opposing player at risk of serious injury," NFL vice-president Jon Runyan said in a letter to Gronkowski.
 "The competition committee has clearly expressed its goal of 'eliminating flagrant hits that have no place in our game.'
 Those hits include the play you were involved in yesterday."

+Gronkowski will appeal the punishment, his agent, Drew Rosenhaus, told The Associated Press.
+White entered the concussion protocol, Bills coach Sean McDermott said.

-After the game, Patriots coach Bill Belichick appeared to apologize to Bills counterpart Sean McDermott.
+After the game, Patriots coach Bill Belichick appeared to apologize to his Buffalo counterpart.
 Gronkowski also apologized , saying he let his frustration get the better of him.

 "I'm not in the business of that," he told reporters after the game, which New England won 23-3.
 "There was a lot of frustration.
 I just want to apologize to Tre'Davious White.
 I don't believe in taking shots like that."